 the Community Care staff, L-R Debbie Moynes, Beth Munroe & Shelley Brown.

 Mrs. Waywell came up with the idea to combine fundraising for her favourite charities with her passion for dance and for teaching others.
 Approaching Debbie Moynes, executive director of Community Care for Seniors, she outlined her idea of offering line dance classes for seniors with the fee going to the agency.
-The Picton United Church offered free space and Thursday, September 23'rd was chosen as the start date.
+The Picton United Church offered free space and Thursday, September 23'rd was chosen as the data-start= date.
 Seniors can pay $6.00 each per class - 2:00pm to 3:00pm - or pay $20.00 in advance for 4 classes.

 Line dancing is a fun way to meet other people.
 The music is cheerful, steps are easy, no partner is needed and a background in dance isn't required.
 Beginners can have a great time while developing their coordination, agility and balance, relieving stress and it's great exercise, too.
 Line dancing is a form of dance that is not restricted to the young and agile.
 It's fun at any age.